 Ebola Virus Disease (EVD) is a rare and often deadly illness caused by the Ebola virus.
 The Ebola virus can spread from person to person through direct contact with blood or body fluids (urine, feces, saliva, sweat, vomit, breast milk, and semen) of a person who is sick with or has died from EVD.
 This can happen when a person touches the infected body fluids or objects that have come into contact with those body fluids, such as medical equipment, needles and syringes.
 The virus enters the body through broken skin or through the eyes, nose or mouth.

-There is currently one ongoing EVD outbreak in Guinea.
+- On February 7, 2021, the Ministry of Health of the DRC reported an EVD outbreak in the eastern part of the DRC (North Kivu).
 The EVD outbreak in the Democratic Republic of the Congo (DRC) was declared over on May 3, 2021.

 - On February 14, 2021, health authorities in Guinea declared an outbreak of EVD in the rural community of Gouéké, N’Zérékoré Prefecture, located in the southern part of Guinea.
-This outbreak is not related to the current outbreak in the DRC.
-Genomic sequencing of samples gives strong evidence that cases in the current outbreak are linked to cases in the area during the 2014–2016 outbreak.
-The current outbreak is likely caused by persistent infection in a survivor.
+This outbreak was declared over on June 19,2021.

-Last updated: May 7, 2021
+Last updated: June 25, 2021